Adventures of the Pink Panther

 Notes:

-Adventures of the Pink Panther is based off the cartoon series, which was inspired (in part) by the famous series of films starring Peter Sellers.
-This game actually started out life as Trail of the Pink Panther by U.S. Games, but when U.S. Games went out of business they sold the rights to NAP who decided to release their own version of the game.
-It is unknown if this version is based off an unfinished version from U.S. Games, or if Probe 2000 decided to start from scratch.
-Either way, the Pink Panther is a brilliant three screen action game starring one famous cat (no not Garfield!)
+Pursuit of the Pink Panther is based off the cartoon series, which was inspired (in part) by the famous series of films starring Peter Sellers.
+This game actually started out life as Trail of the Pink Panther by U.S. Games (based on the then current movie), but when U.S. Games went out of business they sold the rights to NAP who decided to release their own version of the game through their Probe 2000 division.
+It is unknown if any work was done on the U.S. Games version or if any of those ideas were used in the Probe 2000 version of the game.

 The City

 The first screen has our pink hero walking down a sidewalk with a busy cityscape and brick wall behind him.
 Standing on top of the brick wall is the bumbling Inspector Clouseau, who has taken it upon himself to stop the PP from reaching the fabulous "Pink Panther" diamond (see the movie for more details).
-Clouseau randomly drops bricks, which make holes in the floor.
+Clouseau randomly drops bricks, which make holes in the floor where they hit.
 These holes must all be filled in before you can proceed to the next screen.
 To fill the holes in, simply catch the bricks before the hit the ground.
 Alternatively you can press the fire button to extend your tail to help you catch more bricks.
-Catching bricks with your tail is much harder, but is worth more points.
-You can also jump the holes in the floor by pressing diagonally up (I hate jumping like that).
-If you fall into one of the holes in the floor, you'll lose a life.
+Catching bricks with your tail is much harder, but is worth double the points (200 vs 100).
+You can also jump the holes in the floor either by pressing up and diagonally at the same time or pressing up twice (the first time will make you jump straight up while the second time will make you jump diagonally in the director you're facing).
+Both of these schemes are tricky and take some getting used to.
+If you fall into one of the holes in the floor or fail to complete the level before the timer counts down you'll lose a life.

 The Elevators

 The second screen consists of three levels of elevators, which the PP must successfully traverse.
 To enter an elevator simply walk up to the door and press the fire button.
+If you chose correctly PP will be moved up to the next level via some Star Trek style transporter technology (what kind of elevators are these anyway?).
 However if you choose the wrong elevator a enemy will come out and chase you.
-These enemies consist of small bulldogs, flying saucers, and dynamite (a leftover from Taz perhaps?).
-To escape, quickly choose another elevator door.
-Once you choose the correct door you'll be take up to the next level, complete all three levels and you'll move onto the next screen.
+These enemies consist of small bulldogs (which must be jumped), cream pies (which must be ducked), and dynamite (no defense against this, just run!).
+To escape, quickly choose another elevator door and pray it's the right one.
+Once you've chosen all three correct doors you'll move onto the next screen.

 The Heist

 You've finally made it!
 The "Pink Panther" diamond is in sight, now all you have to do to grab it!
 Of course this is easier said than done.
-To successfully pull off the jewel heist, you'll need to jump onto the moving platform without falling into the water (exactly where is this diamond being stored anyway?).
-To make matters worse, the water level constantly raises and lowers making your task all the more difficult (just remember, cats hate water!).
-Once on the platform, jump onto the swinging rope (ala Pitfall), and grab the diamond (all while hanging upside down!).
+To successfully pull off the jewel heist, you'll need to jump onto the moving platform without falling into the water (exactly where is this diamond being stored anyway?) and carefully make your way to the center of the screen.
+When PP is close enough, he must then jump onto the swinging rope (ala Pitfall) and then attempt to grab the diamond while hanging upside down (pull down to attempt this).
+However things aren't quite so easy as the water level is constantly rising and falling (remember, cats hate water) and Inspector Clouseau is busy trying to saw through your rope (take too long to grab the diamond and you're dead).

-If you successfully snag the diamond, your rewarded with a cute intermission showing the Pink Panther kissing the diamond while "We're In The Money" plays in the background.
-However your joy is short lived (isn't that always the case?) as Inspector Clouseau drops down a rope from the ceiling and snatches your diamond!
-Now it's back to the first screen to do it all over again.
+If you successfully snag the diamond, you're rewarded with a cute intermission showing the Pink Panther kissing the diamond while "We're In The Money" plays in the background.
+However your joy is short lived (isn't that always the case?) as Inspector Clouseau drops down from a rope from the ceiling and snatches your diamond!
+Now the PP must go back to the first screen and attempt to grab the diamond all over again.

 Return to 2600 Software